elw1s/CSE241-Object-Oriented-Programming/README.md

 # What is this repository for?

-This course has been taught by Yusuf Sinan Akgul at Gebze Technical University in 2020.
+This course has been taught by Prof.Dr.
+Yusuf Sinan Akgul at Gebze Technical University in 2020.
 These are the homeworks of the course.
 You can find the course videos on [Youtube](https://www.youtube.com/watch?v=HFHAkJYn5Ww).

 ## Installation